Fed up with Fiverr? – Here Are the Best Alternatives to Fiverr to help Level-Up Your Freelancing Career in 2021

 Combine those features with the ability to get a full-time contract if your client is satisfied with your job, and Upwork seems like a clear winner.

-If there is any disadvantage compared to sticking with Fiverr, it’s probably the size of the platform and the amount of competition.
+If there is any disadvantage of UpWork compared with Fiverr, it’s probably the size of the platform and the amount of competition.
 The sheer volume of talent and competition on UpWork can make it hard for a new Freelancer to stand out, rise to the top and secure the best projects.

 However, if you’re willing to put in the effort, being on Upwork could pay dividends.